 The Associate of Science Degree in Early Childhood can be completed fully online, on campus, or a combination of both.
-Distance students can attend FLEX classes virtually in real-time or view recorded class sessions throughout the semester.
-Students can begin enrollment in fall or spring and attend part or full-time.
+Students can begin enrollment in fall, summer, or spring and attend part or full-time.

-- Pre-School and Child Care Center Lead Teacher, Assistant Teacher

-- Public School: Teacher Assistant

-Head Start: Lead Teacher, Asst.
-Teacher

-- Self Employed: Child Care or Nursery School Owner

-- Family Child Care Center Provider
+- Pre-School and Child Care Center Lead Teacher, Assistant Teacher - Public School: Teacher Assistant • Head Start: Lead Teacher, Asst.
+Teacher - · Self Employed: Child Care or Nursery School Owner - Family Child Care Home-Based Provider

 - U.S. Department of Labor projects employment of Preschool Teachers, and Teacher Assistants to grow by 4% from 2019-2029, about as fast as the average for all occupations. - Certification requirements are increasing for Early Care and Education providers.
-Associate and Bachelor Degrees are necessary to work in lead positions in childcare facilities and Head Start programs. - Changes in society and the workforce demand an increase in the availability of high-quality early childcare and education options for families and children from infancy to pre-kindergarten.
+Associate and bachelor's Degrees are necessary to work in lead positions in childcare facilities and Head Start programs. - · Changes in society and the workforce demand an increase in the availability of high-quality early childcare and education options for families and children from infancy to pre-kindergarten.